-Section 5.12.B - 5.12.E
+Section 5.12.B- 5.12.E

 - B. Floodplain Overlay Zone.
 Floodplain areas within the village are designated and described in the report of the Federal Emergency Management Agency (FEMA), entitled "Flood Insurance Study, Oakland County, Michigan, and Incorporated Areas" and dated September 29, 2006.
-The floodplain constitutes all land lying within a line delineating and designated as the 100-year flood, which is all of the land designated within a flood hazard area or special flood hazard area contained in the Flood Insurance Rate Maps (FIRMS), panel numbers of 26125C0518F and 26125C0519F, and dated September 29, 2006, which are an integral part of the above-named "Flood Insurance Study".
-The Flood Insurance Study and corresponding Flood Insurance Rate Maps are adopted by reference and declared to be part of this subchapter. - C. Development Regulations. - There shall be no new construction of buildings, alterations or additions to existing buildings, or changes in existing topographical features within the regulatory floodway and associated floodplain, as shown in the Flood Insurance Study adopted in this subchapter, except as provided by the State Construction Code. - Dredging and filling and/or dumping or backfilling with any material in any manner within the regulatory floodway and associated floodplain is prohibited, except as provided by the State Construction Code. - D. Lot Area Requirements.
+The floodplain constitutes all land lying within a line delineating and designated as the 100-year flood, which is all of the land designated within a flood hazard area or special flood hazard area contained in the Flood Insurance Rate Maps (FIRMS), panel numbers of 26125C0518F and 26125C0519F, and dated September 29, 2006, which are an integral part of the above-named "Flood Insurance Rate Maps are adopted by reference and declared to be part of this subchapter. - C. Development Regulations. - There shall be no new construction of buildings, alterations or additions to existing buildings, or changes in existing topographical features within the regulatory floodway and associated floodplain, as shown in the Flood Insurance Study adopted in this subchapter, except as provided by the State Construction Code. - 2.
+Dredging and filling and/or dumping or backfilling with any material in any manner within the regulatory floodway and associated floodplain is prohibited, except as provided by the State Construction Code. - D. Lot Area Requirements.
 When a residentially zoned building site lies partially within the floodplain, the portion lying within the floodplain may be used in computing the lot's area requirements and the permitted density of dwelling unit requirements set forth in this chapter. - E. Use permits.
 See § 7.4.

-Article 6 - Development Procedures
+Chapter 157 | Article 6 Development Procedures

-6. l Site Plan Review 6-3
+6.1 Site Plan Review 6-3

-6.2 Special Land Use 6-8
+- 6.2 Special Land Use \\\\\ 6-8

-6.3 Violations 6-10
+- 6.3 Violations \\\\\ 6-10

-6.4 Site Condominium Development
+- 6.4 Site Condominium Development Regulations \\\\\\ 6-10

-Regulations 6-10